Code-Institute-Submissions/b1ndark-project2/README.md

 - #### Questions Container

     - Once selected the mode  you will have this container with the questions.
-    - As you select the answer, it will show you whether you have got it right or not.
+    - As you select the answer, it will show you whether you have got it right or not:
-    - Question number and score presented above the question.
+      - Correct Answers - Shown in green
+      - Wrong Answers - Shown in red
+    - Question Progress Shown on top left
+    - Correct Answers shown on top right
+    - Back button to take you to Main Menu, when pressed you will be asked whether you want to carry on with the quiz or not

       ![image](assets/images/readme/pagesdisplay/questionspage.webp)